taijusanagi/2025-unite/README.md

 We also support Etherlink and Monad, with bidirectional swaps with BTC successfully tested.

+## Limitation

+- Bitcoin script can set timestamp or block height (relative/absolute) to ensure the transaction occurs after the specified timing.
+But it cannot enforce an upper time limit.

+- Bitcoin script can define who is allowed to spend the transaction but cannot enforce a specific recipient.
+So relayer cannot withdraw on behalf of the user or perform public withdrawals and cancellations.

+- On-chain Dutch Auction or Partial Fill is not feasible.
+It may require off-chain coordination or would break the current 1inch Fusion + Flow model.

 ## Partner Integration

 ### 1inch Fusion + Extension and Building Full Application